brownae/react101/README.md

             });

     In the above function we did a bit of destructuring.
 The first line says...
 A const with a name of 'incrementBy' set to an arrow function that implicitly returns an object.
 We pass in the first parenthesis '{ incrementBy = 1 } = {}', which says if incrementBy exists  and has a value great, but if not set it to 1 and the '= {}' means it is an object by default then it gets decontructed and will pass in the 'incrementBy: 1'.
 Yes, it's kind of confusing.

+Lecture 91 Reducers
+    Reducers are a core concept in Redux.
+The definition of reducer from the redux website is...
+        "Actions describe the fact that something happened, but don't specify HOW the application's state changes in response.
+This is the job of reducers."
+    The switch we wrote is a perfect example of a reducer.

+    Key attributes of a reducer...
+        1. Reducers are pure functions.
+They take what is given to them and process it.
+They do not rely on variables outside their own scope/function.
+The output is determined by the input.
+It does not change anything outside of the scope.
+        2. Never change state or action.
+It should only read the state and action when passed in and then return the modified version/ new instance of the object and then let react change the state.

+    So my understanding is that reducers read the 'state' and 'action' and then create & modify a new instance of it and return that value.
+It doesn't actually change the value at the source.
+That will happen if need be outside of the reducer via react or redux.